 I grew up in the small, rural farming town of Rosedale, INdiana.
-After high school, college, and then med school, I got married and we moved to east Tennessee (Bristol) to start my family practice residency.
+After high school, college, and, finally, medical school, I married my wife, jacqui.
+We then immediately moved to east Tennessee (Bristol) where i would start my family practice residency.

 After finishing up training in Bristol, I, along with my wife and then four month old son, moved back to Jacqui's hometown in NW Indiana to begin my medical career and to start our lives.
-It felt like I was living the “American Dream” and things seemed to be going “my way, our way” just as we’d planned!
+It felt like I was living the “American Dream” and things seemed to be going “my way, our way.” it was just as we’d planned!

-I was confused about what being a Christian was supposed to look like and I’m pretty sure I’d been following the “inverted gospel.”
+I was confused about what being a Christian was supposed to look like and I’d been following the “inverted gospel.”
 I claimed to be following Jesus, but I had really just invited him to follow me.

 For the first few months following my accident, I recovered quickly.
 I had the expectation this would continue, and I would soon be back to my pre-accident self.
 But this didn’t happen and I wasn’t sure how to handle it.